Alaska Federal Criminal Defense Lawyer

 Q: How long do I have before I am at risk of being charged?

 If a longer period of time has transpired since a federal agency began to target you, charges could be imminent.
 You may have many other options at your disposal if the investigation has just been initiated.
-Oberheiden, P.C. has the right attorneys and the right strategies to make the strongest possible case on your behalf.
+Oberheiden, P.C. has the right lawyers and the right strategies to make the strongest possible case on your behalf.

 Q: Does the federal government negotiate plea bargains?

 Negotiating a plea can be a winning strategy, but not one that has to be utilized right away.
-Our experienced attorneys have convinced many federal prosecutors to drop charges against our clients outright.
+Our experienced lawyers have convinced many federal prosecutors to drop charges against our clients outright.
 Our experience has been yielding positive results for our clients for many years.

 Q: Can your firm represent me in Alaska?